bhav09/bhav09/README.md

 🔭 **I’m currently working on:** Deep Learning with Pytorch.

-💬 **Ask me about1:** Python , Machine Learning , Cosmos , jokes and a good playlist🎧
+💬 **Ask me about:** Python , Machine Learning , Cosmos , jokes and a good playlist🎧

 ⚡ **Fun fact:** 7% of American adults believe that chocolate milk comes from brown cows.